 Convinced yet?
 Let me hop onto my nerd soapbox for just a second.
 I was a history major in college and I mean this when I say it: reselling is history in the making.
 We as a species cannot continue to unconsciously consume the way we have been.
 The days of cheap H&M clothes and disposable Ikea furniture are numbered.

 Ready to get started?
-I put together a free (yes friend, F-R-E-E) 7-day email course to show you a few of the basics.
-All you have to do is show up for yourself and read a few emails.
+I have a course called Trash to Cash that will teach you everything you need to know to get started!
+It’s an easy-to-follow course that you can work through at your own pace.
 If you can do that — and part ways with a couple of items taking up space in your home — you can be well on your way to starting a new side hustle in no time.
+Click here to get started reselling!